 1A.
-What opioid settlements and bankruptcy resolutions are subject to the terms of the MOA or SAAF?
+What opioid settlements are subject to the terms of the MOA or SAAF?

-The opioid settlements and bankruptcy resolutions subject to the terms of the MOA or SAAF include the Wave One Settlements, the Wave Two Settlements, and certain bankruptcy resolutions.
+The opioid settlements subject to the terms of the MOA or SAAF include the Wave One Settlements and Wave Two Settlements.

 Wave One Settlements: The Wave One Settlements resolved litigation about opioid-related misconduct that many state and local governments brought against three drug distributors - Cardinal, McKesson, and AmerisourceBergen - as well as the drug maker Johnson & Johnson and its subsidiary Janssen.
 Final consent judgments for the North Carolina cases were entered in the General Court of Justice, Superior Court Division, Wake County, in April of 2022.
 These final consent judgments incorporate the MOA.